00xBAD/arch-logo/README.md

 This is a repository for my Arch Linux logo wallpaper's

-Feel free to share, modifiy, redistribute as you wish!
+Feel free to share, modify, or redistribute as you wish!

 ### Preview [Filled]:
 ![fill_version](https://github.com/0x-BAD/arch-logo/blob/main/arch_fill.png "Fill Version")